ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

   *Socrates and Euthyphro attempt to establish a definitive meaning for the word piety (virtue)*

-  7. Luck factor
+  7. The Luck Factor: The Scientific Study of the Lucky Mind - Richard Wiseman

+  *Peter Bernstein argues that the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past*

-  8. Against the gods
+  8. Against the Gods: The Remarkable Story of Risk - Peter L. Bernstein

   9. Business adventures